dullroar/swingor/README.md

 * **AppConfiguration:DirectoriesToProcess:OutputPath** - path to output directory.

+* **AppConfiguration:DirectoriesToProcess:Postpends** - an array of file names to be concatenated after the generated file, in order, after the rest of the contents.
+For Markdown, this is used to define things like the `<footer>` element, script blocks and the like.
+  For other processors in the futue, it could be used for other things (like adding metadata to generated images).

+* **AppConfiguration:DirectoriesToProcess:Prepends** - an array of file names to be concatenated before the generated file, in order.
+For Markdown, this is used to define things like contents of the `<head>` element.
+For other processors in the future, it could be used for other things (like prepending a copyright comment to every script file).

 * **AppConfiguration:DirectoriesToProcess:Processors** - array of processors to invoke, in
   order, for a given input directory.
 See `Processor.cs`.

+* **AppConfiguration:DirectoriesToProcess:Processors:Class** - class in assembly
+  containing processor.

 * **AppConfiguration:DirectoriesToProcess:Processors:DLL** - path to DLL of assembly
   containing processor.

-* **AppConfiguration:DirectoriesToProcess:Processors:Class** - class in assembly
+* **AppConfiguration:DirectoriesToProcess:Processors:Exclusions** - array of processor-specific
-  containing processor.
+  filename patterns to be used to exclude files from processing, e.g., for building a `sitemap.xml` file you may want to `"Exceptions" : [ "401.html", "403.html", "404.html", "500.html" ]`.

 * **AppConfiguration:DirectoriesToProcess:Processors:Method** - the method that implements
   the processor ("Where the rubber meets the road").
 The method signature should be `void ProcessorName(DirectoryToProcess d)`.

-* **AppConfiguration:DirectoriesToProcess:Processors:Exclusions** - array of processor-specific
+* **AppConfiguration:DirectoriesToProcess:Processors:StopAfter** - optional processor-specific
-  filename patterns to be used to exclude files from processing, e.g., for building a `sitemap.xml` file you may want to `"Exceptions" : [ "401.html", "403.html", "404.html", "500.html" ]`.

-* **AppConfiguration:DirectoriesToProcess:Wildcard** - array of wildcards to use to select files in the input directory to process, e.g., `"Wildcard": [ "*.gif", "*.jp*g", "*.png", "*.tif*" ]`

-* **AppConfiguration:DirectoriesToProcess:Prepends** - an array of file names to be concatenated before the generated file, in order.
-For Markdown, this is used to define things like contents of the `<head>` element.
-For other processors in the future, it could be used for other things (like prepending a copyright comment to every script file).

-* **AppConfiguration:DirectoriesToProcess:Postpends** - an array of file names to be concatenated after the generated file, in order, after the rest of the contents.
-For Markdown, this is used to define things like the `<footer>` element, script blocks and the like.
-  For other processors in the futue, it could be used for other things (like adding metadata to generated images).
+  integer of the number of files to process (in other words, stop **after** this many files are processed).
+Useful for things like RSS feeds.

 * **AppConfiguration:DirectoriesToProcess:TargetURL** - optional string containing the target
   URL the files will be served from, e.g., `"TargetURL" : "https://foo.com"`.

+* **AppConfiguration:DirectoriesToProcess:SiteDescription** - optional string to use for containing
+  a site description (for RSS feeds, etc.)

+* **AppConfiguration:DirectoriesToProcess:SiteTitle** - optional string to use for containing a site title (for RSS feeds, etc.)

+* **AppConfiguration:DirectoriesToProcess:Wildcard** - array of wildcards to use to select files in the input directory to process, e.g., `"Wildcard": [ "*.gif", "*.jp*g", "*.png", "*.tif*" ]`

 ## TODO

 * Break out the processors into their own assembly.
 It's a bit hokey having them all be a part of the static `Program.cs` class now (but it works!)

-* Write processor to create RSS or ATOM feed.

 * Write processor to update image metadata (copyright, etc.) Could be tricky given the current state of graphics file processing in .NET Core.

+* Move Prepends and Postpends to be processor-specific configuration settings.

 ## Known Bugs